Meet Our Team

 David SullyCommunications Officer

 David joined the team in October 2023.
 David qualified in Advertising and Marketing at Watford School of Business in 2002.
 He then grew his publicity skills while working for the NHS and Local Authority.
-David loves creating articles, which are easy on the eye and visually exciting.
-David also works as a wellbeing coach and has a passion for making physical activities and healthy eating for everyone and not the few.
-Outside of Paul’s Place you will see David on his road bike along the Bristol to Bath cycle track or swinging a kettle bell at Easton Leisure Centre.
+David loves creating publicity at Paul’s Place, which are easy on the eye and visually exciting.
+Please send David your stories, quotes or information to engage our members at Paul’s Place.

 Kayley Waller